Great Harwood Town F.C.

 Great Harwood Town F.C. was a football club based in Great Harwood, Lancashire, England.
 They joined the Lancashire Combination in 1979 and made their way up to the Northern Premier League Division One during the early 1990s.
-However, after spending most of the decade in the league they were ultimately relegated down to the North West Counties League Division Two.
+Although, after spending most of the decade in the league they were ultimately relegated down to the North West Counties League Division Two.
 Despite being promoted to Division One for the 2004–05 season, the team were relegated back down to Division Two for the 2005–06 season, and folded at the end of the season.
-The folding was mainly attributed to a fire at their home ground.
+The folding was mainly attributed to a fire at their home stadium.